-BIO 102 General Biology II 4 Credits • Spring and Summer • SC/Is
+BIO 102 • General Biology II

+4 Credits • Spring and Summer • SC/ls • CC-SK • CC-QR

 A continuation of BIO 101.
 This course focuses on the diversity of living things and their interdependence.
 It includes the classification of organisms, their component systems, and their role in the world ecosystem.
 Weekly laboratory.
 Skills prerequisite: ENG 020 and ENG 060.
 Prerequisite: BIO 101 or permission of the instructor.